 Remember you have to nurture your passive income sources from time to time.
 That’s even true when you invest in the stock market – you need to make sure your portfolio is aligned with your age and goals.

 Some of the best passive income side hustles are ones that you can start with investments of time and energy instead of money.
-Those are options like starting a blog, creating an online course, or starting a Shopify site.
+Those are options like selling Etsy printables, creating an online course, or starting a Shopify site.

 Time is one of your best assets, so stop wasting it and get hustling.